fbraem/mqweb/features.md

 > This page is still a work in progress ...

 MQWeb uses the MVC pattern.
-Models are JSON objects that represents queues, channels, messages, ...
-When the build-in HTML pages are used, AngularJS will be used to transform the JSON model objects into a view in the browser.
+Models are JSON objects that represents queues, channels, messages and other WebSphere MQ objects.
+When the build-in HTML pages are used, [AngularJS](http://angularjs.org) is used to transform the JSON model objects into a view in the browser.

 MQWeb uses the HTTPServer class from [POCO](http://www.pocoproject.org).
 This class uses request handlers to handle incoming requests.
 MQWeb has three